 The hype you bought into wasn’t hype at all.
 It was true then, and it’s still true today.
 There are countless companies that are continuing to actively blog.
 They continue because their blogs perform and are producing a meaningful and measurable impact to their businesses—increased web traffic and lead conversions, consistently robust sales pipelines, and growing top-line revenue.

-If your past efforts didn’t produce these benefits, then quite simply you probably weren’t doing it right.
-Below are the top 6 reasons companies’ blog strategies fail.
+If your past efforts didn’t produce these benefits, then quite simply, you probably weren’t doing it right.

 A blog strategy is more than just the desire to blog and a list of potential topics.
 You need a clear understanding of who your audience is and how you can best engage them with content.
 A sound strategy should lead to a master content calendar that will serve as your execution roadmap.
-The content calendar should include content writing, editing and publishing deadlines, as well as campaign launch dates for email promotion, free social media, and paid ads.
+The content calendar should include items like:

 2. Content Isn't Relevant